willdurand/containers/yacs/README.md

 # Yet Another Container Shim

-This is an example of a container shim that exposes an HTTP API to control the lifecycle of a container process.
+This is an example of a container shim that exposes an HTTP API[^1] to control the lifecycle of a container process.
 Theoretically, shims should be a small as possible because container managers use a shim per container process.
 This isn't the case of this shim, though, but also no one should be using it except for learning purposes.

+[^1]: this will likely change in the future (to a GRPC API with [ttrpc][])

 ## Getting started with an example